akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He went into the chieftain’s hall,” Henry continued, “sat among men who had reason to hate the English, and spoke to them until they agreed to terms.”

-He looked toward the window, as if seeing the Welsh hills.
+He looked towards the window, as if seeing the Welsh hills.
 “He is not a warrior.
 But he is not a coward.
 He came back with a treaty that let us finish the war there.”

 He turned back to Harold.
 “He can wait.
 But when the moment comes, he moves.”